eper-io/tig/readme.md

 This is a read-only block.
 ```

+## Explanation for CUDA professionals

+Our solution interestingly ended up with the same patterns as CUDA.

+In CUDA, a constant is a variable stored in constant memory, accessible by all threads but with limited size (64KB per multiprocessor).
+Access is faster than global memory but slower than registers or shared memory.
+A texture, on the other hand, is stored in texture memory, optimized for spatial locality.
+Access patterns significantly impact performance; textures excel with coherent reads, while constants are best for small, frequently accessed data that's the same for all threads.

+Our solution allows you to store read-only hash indexed blocks easily whether you are in a browser, Win32 process, Unix process, Apple Metal, or a Docker core running some CUDA kernels.
+This is what happens, when you push a block.
+It can propagate easily knowing that it will not change.

+If you need larger read-only blocks, you can use the burst functionality.

+When you need to read-write data, then you can write key value pairs with snapshots in them.
+These can be some small data or pointers to other blocks for database logic or graphics frames.

+Read-only hashed storage is ideal for artificial intelligence models, where reliability and security requires stability and complexity prevents scanning the weights all the time.

 ## Storage directory suggestions:

 `/data` is the default location.
 It must exist, otherwise we fall back to `/tmp`